 About

-The Fine Line Project was set up in early 2012 by a group of marketing, design, arts and music geeks to provide an online space to support fundraising and awareness for mental health charities.
+The Fine Line Project was set up in 2012 by a friendly bunch of marketing, design, arts and music aficionados to support fundraising and spread awareness for mental health charities.

 Why The Fine Line Project?
 Because we all tread that fine line between feeling great and not so great.
-It could be as simple as being tired, off colour or having overindulged.
+It could be as simple as being tired, off-colour, under the weather, or having overindulged.
 Most of us understand those feelings, but what if they’re enough to send you over the edge?
-Or what if you or someone you know has been diagnosed with something really serious?
-We’re not a charity and we don’t provide advice, but we will be posting up links to what’s available out there, in terms of support and creative projects, the latter being our main focus – see our Links page.
+Or what if you or someone you know has been diagnosed with something more serious?
+What if physical or other conditions are dragging you down?
+We’re not a charity and we don’t provide advice, but you can check our Links page to find support if you need it or know someone who does.

 Why mental health?
-Because it’s a difficult area and there’s still stigma attached to having mental health issues, even though 1 in 4 globally experience such problems at some point in their life; because it affects so many people from a bout of depression to conditions such as bi-polar and schizophrenia; because promoting fundraising events which support mental health is not as easy or engaging as, say, raising money for children or animals.
+Because there’s still stigma attached to having mental health issues, even though 1 in 4 globally experience clinical issues at some point in their life; because it affects so many people from a bout of depression to conditions such as bi-polar and schizophrenia; because promoting fundraising events which support mental health is not as easy or engaging as, say, raising money for children or animals.
 And because the current recession means more stress, more pressure on services and less support available.

 Why creative arts?
-Because artists and creative people in general, including many scientists, are often in tune with that fine line feeling, aware of the impact of life’s highs and lows and in a better position to express them in a language that reaches out to others.
+Because artists and creative people in general, from any walk in life, are often in tune with that ‘fine line feeling’, aware of the impact of life’s highs and lows and perhaps in a better position to express them in a language that reaches out to others.
 Just think of music, song lyrics, poetry, painting, drama and how they can touch the soul.

-And finally because it’s about having fun and being creative, our main raison d’etre is to organise fantastic events, broadcast great projects and celebrate the astounding wealth of creativity that’s out there, using every opportunity we can to highlight mental health issues and raise money for the amazing charities working on the front line.
+And finally because it’s about having fun and being creative, our main raison d’etre is to organise fantastic events, broadcast great projects and celebrate the astounding wealth of creativity that’s out there, everywhere.
+Creativity saves lives.

 Angie Collins aka Bête Noire